 Important note about Alpaca storing and washing:

 The All-Paca fabric is produced in our facility in Charlotte, NC from yarn that is imported from Peru.
 We do not put it through any hazardous chemical processes.
-Our garment sewing is outsourced to small entrepreneurial outfits located in the United States who are also dedicated to producing high quality clothing.
+Our garment sewing is performed by small entrepreneurial outfits located in the Southeastern United States who are also dedicated to producing high quality clothing.

 Why do you import your yarn?

 We did look into the possibility of starting our own yarn manufacturing plant as part of the All-Paca process.
 After years of research and networking, we found that we would not be able to source fiber that would meet our strict specifications in the United States.

 We make all of the fabric that goes into our products right in our facility in Charlotte, N.C. - and in limited quantities.
 By keeping quantities small, we are able to offer more custom colors more often.
 This model also helps us keep our pricing competitive for these high quality, made in the USA pieces.

 Yep, we sure do!
 Let us know if you have an issue shipping to your address, and we'll figure it out.

 Many countries charge customs fees or VAT taxes when your package is delivered.
 This is not paid-for or determined by Appalachian Gear Co. — Customers are responsible for VAT or customs fees at the time of delivery or receipt.
 We are required by law to accurately report the value and contents of international shipments — please do not ask us to undervalue the content on customs declaration forms.